I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Experiments

 \subsection{Qualitative Comparison}

-As shown in Fig.~\ref{fig:Kvasir_visual} and Fig.~\ref{fig:BCV_visual}, we conduct the qualitative comparisons on datasets Kvasir-Sessile and BCV.
-Since SwIPE does not release code for inference, we remove it for visual comparison.
-We also provide input medical images and ground truth segmentation masks.
+As shown in Fig.~\ref{fig:Kvasir_visual} and Fig.~\ref{fig:BCV_visual}, we conduct qualitative comparisons on Kvasir-Sessile and BCV datasets.
+Due to the unavailability of code for inference, SwIPE has been omitted from the visual comparison.
+We also provide input medical images along with corresponding ground truth segmentation masks.
+The segmentation boundaries are delineated by green lines in Fig.~\ref{fig:Kvasir_visual}.
 From the figures, it can be witnessed that I-MedSAM obtains better segmentation boundaries.
 Thanks to the proposed frequency adapters and uncertainty guided sampling techniques, I-MedSAM can efficiently aggregate high-frequency information from the input, which is beneficial to the accuracy of final segmentation maps.
 Due to the space limitation, please refer to supplementary materials for more qualitative results.